 - 1. In our Corporate Strategy 2016-19, we state that we will continue to seek to identify improvements in our fitness to practise processes.
 As part of our reform programme for 2017-18, we continue to explore options and implement reforms which we consider could improve efficiency and streamline our processes but which do not require changes to our legislation.
 The GOsC Business Plan for 2017-2018 states that we will, 'develop and implement Standard Case Directions for all cases referred to PCC'. - As the Osteopaths Act and the associated rules date back some time, they do not accord with the current approach to case directions and management of a case that is found in more modern healthcare regulatory legislation, as there is limited provision for the advanced and timely disclosure of documents and evidence. - 3.
 In summary, GOsC is required to serve its case 28 days before a hearing with the osteopath required to serve their bundle seven days before a hearing.
-This can lead to last minute adjournments arising out of the late disclosure of evidence and extended preliminary argument at the commencement of a hearing which can lead to hearings going part heard.
+This can lead to: last minute adjournments arising out of the late disclosure of evidence, extended preliminary argument at the commencement of a hearing or the defence calling last minute witnesses which can all lead to hearings going part heard.
+Because of the unavailability of the Professional Conduct Committee (PCC) members and defence counsel it is not uncommon for a hearing to take several months to resume.
 This is not in either the public interest or the osteopath's interest. - 4.
-The aim of standard case directions on the referral of a case from the Investigating Committee (IC) to a final hearing before the Professional Conduct Committee (PCC) is to encourage a case to run smoothly while promoting the timely listing of a case for a final hearing via sensible liaison between the GOsC regulation team and the osteopath and his/her representatives.
+The aim of standard case directions on the referral of a case from the Investigating Committee (IC) to a final hearing before the PCC is to encourage a case to run smoothly while promoting the timely listing of a case for a final hearing via sensible liaison between the GOsC regulation team and the osteopath and his/her representatives.